amanasmuei/mcp-server-malaysia-prayer-time/README.md

 If you don't see the process running:
 1. Check Claude Desktop logs for any errors
-2. Ensure the configuration in `~/Library/Application Support/Claude/config.json` is correct
+2. Verify that the configuration in `~/Library/Application Support/Claude/claude_desktop_config.json` is correct and properly formatted
 3. Try restarting Claude Desktop
+4. Ensure the plugin is properly installed by running the verification commands above

 ### Stopping the Server